kubeflow/website/content/en/docs/distributions/charmed/install-kubeflow.md

 {{% alert color="warning" %}}
 To deploy the full Kubeflow bundle, you'll need at least 50Gb available of disk, 14Gb of RAM, and 2 CPUs available in your machine/VM.
-If you have fewer resources, deploy kubeflow-lite or kubeflow-edge.
+If you have fewer resources, deploy kubeflow-lite.
 {{% /alert %}}

 Once you have a model, you can simply `juju deploy` any of the provided [Kubeflow bundles](https://charmed-kubeflow.io/docs/operators-and-bundles) into your cluster.
 For the _Kubeflow lite_ bundle, run: